hailingfang/biotools/README.md

 * [Usage](#Usage)
 * [Example](#Examples)
 ## Introduction
-Biotools is an integrated tool set for bioinformatics, it contain tools for formatting data, doing statistics of bioinformatics data, handing phylogenetic tree et al.
+Biotools is an integrated toolset for bioinformatics.
+It contains tools for formatting data, performing statistical analyses on bioinformatics data, handling phylogenetic trees, and more.

-### 1. Phylogenic tree tools
+### 1. Phylogenetic tree tool
 ![tree cluster and collapse](./img/tree_clustring.svg)
 * __Motivation__

-  When we manipulate a big phlogenic tree (for example a tree have thousands of leave nodes), analyseing the relationship of each node will be difficult if using GUI tools.
-And to drow this tree to a printable paper would be a problem too, may can not print the tree using a A4 paper clearly.
-  So, I developed these tools to handle this problem.
+When manipulating a large phylogenetic tree, for example, one with thousands of leaf nodes, analyzing the relationships of each node becomes challenging when using GUI tools.
+Drawing this tree on printable paper is also problematic, as it may not be clear when printed on an A4-sized paper.
+Therefore, I developed these tools to address these issues.

 1. phytree_setroot
 For a tree(stored in newick format), which not set outgroup, and need to chose a node as outgruop node and root this tree.
 This tool is used doing this job, just give the tree file and name of outgroup node, the tool will output a tree file which is rooted.